fhielashley/ethavaxfunctions/README.md

 9.The burn function allows any user to burn (destroy) their own tokens.
 It checks for valid inputs and updates the balances and total supply accordingly.

 10.The balanceOf function allows users to check the token balance of a specific address.

+# Author
+fhielashley

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details.